Skarlett/clonk/book/dev/parser.md

 | `== &= ~= += -= \|=` | 2          | Left             |
 | `{ [ ( ${`           | 0          | Non-assciotitve  |
 |                      |            |                  |

-One of the first ideas you'll notice, if you've never written a language before (like me.)
-Is that `.` is an operator.
-I have decided to call this operation `onk_ast_op_access` ("Access").

 During this stage, we only validate grammer rules, so you can imagine that something like `a = (b+c) = d` will easily pass, but make no reasonable sense.
 This is a problem for a later stage.